 4. When completed, click on “Add Keystore”.

 Example of a Local Keystore configuration:

 Example of an AWS KMS configuration:

-Section 3.
+Task 3.
 Connect to a Data Store

 1. Display the list of configured databases.
-Click on the database icon on the left hand navigation panel to display a list of configured databases.
+Click on the database icon on the left navigation panel to display a list of configured databases.

-C. Select Use SSL to enable an SSL/TLS connection to the database.
+- Select Use SSL to enable an SSL/TLS connection to the database.

 3. Click Add Database to complete enrollment.
 The new database should be listed along with the other configured databases as shown below.

-Section 4.
+Task 4.
 Launch and Configure a Baffle Shield AMI

 This section walks through the installation and configuration of a Baffle Shield.
 The Shield will be used to enforce a Data Protection Policy, encrypting the data in the databases that were configured in the previous section.